Areas of Focus

 Overview

-Liz maintains an active pro bono practice.
-She has developed, briefed, and prevailed in affirmative civil rights litigation on issues ranging from immigration to criminal justice, voting rights, gender equality, and racial justice.
+Liz maintains an active pro bono practice, developing, briefing, and prevailing in affirmative civil rights litigation on issues ranging from immigration to criminal justice, voting rights, gender equality, and racial justice.

 Areas of Focus